 By adding individualized activation codes for in-store or online offers, your business can track how many codes shoppers use, where and for what products.
 Get more out of this tactic by utilizing variable data printing.
 By printing different images and copy in direct mail, your company can also find out which content is the most successful at driving sales.

-Tactic 6: Social Media
+Tactic 6: Link to Social Media Accounts

 This one’s simple.
 Include your social media accounts on your mailers.
 Once they’re sent and the campaign begins, use the analytics tools on each social media site to track the up-tick of new fans and followers.